-Many products like quartz countertops which claimed 0 VOC before they were certified (and are probably very close to zero), now have GreenGuard Gold certification, and therefore we can’t know their exact levels.
+Many products like quartz countertops which claimed zero VOC before they were certified (and are probably very close to zero), now have GreenGuard Gold certification, and therefore we can’t know their exact offgassing levels.

-Although this is the best certification right now, it’s made things a little more difficult for very sensitive folks.
-We need to advocate for companies to release the actual results of the testing and not hide behind certifications.
+Although this is the best certification right now for VOCs, it’s made things a little more difficult for very sensitive folks.
+We need to advocate for companies to release the actual results of the testing.

-The certification does not limit semi VOCs, like phthalates, biocides and flame retardants.
+The certification does not limit sem-VOCs, like phthalates, biocides, and flame retardants.
 Nor heavy metals.